The Department of Modern Languages and Literatures is hosting a Foreign Film Series.

-Six films will be shown in room 136 of the Hurley Convergence Center at 7:30 p.m.
+Six films will be screened in the Digital Auditorium of the Hurley Convergence Center at 7:45pm.
 They are open to the public without charge and have English subtitles.

 Plot summaries courtesy of IMDb.com